Purplegaze/osu-stuff/README.md

 you can replace "std" with "taiko", "catch", or "mania".

-you'll need the exact hex code if you want to colour the following text the same as the diff icon. i don't know html so instead i just put all the hex codes for each star rating on a sheet:
+you'll need the exact hex code if you want to colour the following text the same as the diff icon.

+to get the hex code just look on this sheet, you can also easily copy the image bbcode from there:
 https://docs.google.com/spreadsheets/d/1syuU60RkElArInXg0SBOd_r5DC9WBVNZGjqmf5pj89c/edit?usp=sharing

 ### example